unlockprogramming/methods-of-creating-singleton-pattern-in-java/README.md

-# methods-of-creating-singleton-pattern-in-java
-Methods of creating singleton pattern in Java
+# Methods of creating singleton pattern in Java